vhng/UnityBuildScenesPreset/README.md

 2. Go to Tools > Build Scenes Preset Loader and drop you scenes preset on the object preset field.
 ![Instruction 2](https://i.imgur.com/2mXaVB9.png)

-3. Click on Set on Build Settings Button.
+3. Click on Set on Build Settings button.